mrdominguez/cloudera-manager-cli/README.md

 CM_REST_PASS:/path/to/password_file
 ```

-NOTE: For passwords containing white spaces, quote them and, instead of using the credentials file, set the `-p` option or `export CM_REST_PASS`.
+NOTE: Quote passwords containing white spaces and, instead of using the credentials file, set the `-p` option or `export CM_REST_PASS`.

 The preference is as follows (highest first):